Your Guide to Planning, Planting, and Growing Dicentra

 When to plant: Plant bareroot dicentra in early spring while the plants are still dormant.
 Potted plants may be planted at any time during the growing season.

-Dicentra grows best in soil that is rich in organic matter.
+Dicentra grows best in soil that stays lightly moist and is rich in organic matter.
 Before planting, you can improve the soil by adding compost or leaf mold.
 There’s no need to add fertilizer.
-Dicentra are actually quite sensitive to fertilizers so it’s best to let them draw nutrients directly from the soil.
+Dicentra are actually quite sensitive to fertilizers so it’s best to let the plants draw nutrients directly from the soil.
 Do not plant dicentra in soggy soil or in soil that is extremely dry.

 How to Plant Dicentra